 The inside track on the latest incentive travel trends

-2016 may have seen global political uncertainties unfold, but incentive travel is still set to reach new heights in 2017.
-So what are the trends for reward and recognition trips?
+2016 saw global political uncertainties unfold, but incentive travel is set to reach new heights in 2017.

 Who’s doing it?

 The latest Incentive Travel Report from Conference & Incentive Travel magazine has found that 85% of event planners expect to see incentive budgets hold steady in 2017.
 The year is expected to see a surge in incentive travel trips, with a massive 83% of event planners aiming to organise more trips this year to reward and recognise the achievements of their team.
 Companies that regularly organise recognition trips are now starting to increase their budget and staff numbers, and it follows a similar increase in incentive trips seen last year.

 Like other reward and recognition events, incentive trips can become a motivating factor for all employees: From a retention and recruitment perspective it makes the company a sought for company to work for as it shows it values its staff.
 While top-performing sales staff used to be guaranteed a place on incentive trips, companies are increasingly rewarding employees across all departments.

 One option to increase engagement is a ‘wildcard campaign’ where employees nominate top-contributing team members who they feel deserve a place on company trips.
 This can be a good way to increase co-operation and morale.
 (As can publicly celebrating their successes – see our expert guide to organising a great award ceremony).

 Personalisation is the buzzword

 How do you make sure everyone gets the most out of incentive trips, on an individual and group level?
 A pick-and-mix approach, where employees can choose to take part in more sporty, cultural and food-based activities, are an effective way to create personalised experiences: It’s useful to gather ideas from your team before the trip starts.
 You can’t make an incentive trip personal until you have feedback from them.